OTI Festival 1973: Participants

 Broadcasters from fourteen countries participated in this edition of the OTI Festival.
 The OTI members, public or private broadcasters from Spain, Portugal, and twelve Spanish and Portuguese speaking countries of Ibero-America signed up for the festival.
 Televisa, which represented Mexico and did not participate the previous year, made its debut at the festival selecting its entry through its 2nd National OTI Festival.
 The winner of this national festival was "La canción del hombre", written by Felipe Gil and performed by Gualberto Castro, but since it was later proven that it had been broadcast on the radio before the permitted date, it became ineligible and the runner-up was sent instead.
-The broadcasters from other countries also used national festivals in order to select their entries for the festival.
+The broadcasters from other countries, such as Brazil and Colombia, also used national televised competitions to select their entries for the festival.
 Ecuador, who was also going to participate for the first time, made a late withdrawal.

 One performing artist had previously represented the same country in the previous edition: Arturo Quesada had represented Bolivia in 1972.
 The festival featured two international well-known artist, Camilo Sesto representing Spain, and Sergio Esquivel, who was the lyricist of the Mexican entry.